 VR and gaming

 Virtual reality is expected to have a massive impact on how people play games.
 Current VR headsets require quite the high-profile computer to run smoothly, yet as we’ve seen before, today’s prohibitive hardware configuration will surely become the average in the coming years.
+This does then mean that people will need to make sure that they update their computer if needs be.
+They can check out something like this cheap gaming PC if they like.
+However, they need to make sure that they get a computer that is right for them and runs smoothly.
+If it’s too slow then they won’t enjoy their game.
 VR gaming, currently with a handful of high-profile games, will become accessible to the masses.
 The same masses that a play table games at Wintingo casino and casual games connected to social networks.
 This will most likely change the games offering available, both at the Wintingo and social networks.
 Wintingo games will probably loosen their “single-player” form a bit, becoming a more social experience.
 New forms of games might also appear, allowing Wintingo players – and “social” players, too – to play games together in an immersive environment.

 Counter-Strike: Global Offensive already has what it takes to become the first virtual reality eSports variety.
 Attempts to transpose a few maps into VR or play the actual game with complete immersion have already been made by a variety of users – there are quite a few YouTube videos that showcase the results.
 We might see the first competitive gamer invest in the VR gear necessary to play the game “even more professionally” sooner rather than later.
 Will being inside the gaming environment mean an advantage for these players?
 Will there be rules for or against using virtual reality versions of the game in official competitions?
 It remains to be seen.
 But one thing’s for sure: spectating in VR will clearly beat watching the match on a screen.